apollographql/docs/src/content/basics/intro/benefits.md

 - Back-end developers must come up to speed with how to handle incoming requests from the frontend.
 - Developers across the organization must collaborate on a single, product-driven GraphQL schema and appoint individuals as the official maintainers of that schema.

-The Apollo [docs](https://www.apollographql.com/docs/), [blog](https://www.apollographql.com/blog/), and [forums](https://community.apollographql.com) are all here to help your organization adopt GraphQL and take full advantage of it.
+The Apollo [docs](https://www.apollographql.com/docs/), [blog](https://www.apollographql.com/blog/), and [community forum](https://community.apollographql.com) are all here to help your organization adopt GraphQL and take full advantage of it.

 ### Potential for slow operations